-September 2014
+September 2015

-NOTES TO PROPOSED SCALE OF ELECTION FEES FOR 2015
+NOTES TO PROPOSED SCALE OF ELECTION FEES FOR 2016

 - 1. Since 1998 the Kent scale of election fees mirrored the latest national scale, with local variations (for example, payment to the District/Borough for the use of Council staff).
 The Local Returning Officers' Charges Order 2009 for the European Parliamentary election of that year introduced a new approach by Government.
 The Order provided for an overall maximum of expenditure, based on various assumptions, and allowed flexibility across different heads of expenditure; this approach has continued at all national elections since.
 However, after full discussion of various options at the September 2010 meeting of the Association, it was unanimously agreed to retain the present structure for District/Borough elections in Kent. - 2.
-The scale of fees is revised each year in accordance with the annual National Joint Council APT & C pay award; the current fees will be increased in line with the NJC local government pay award for 2014/15 which has yet to be determined (as at 11 September 2014). - 3.
-Commencing September 2013 the following applied to item 11 (delivery of poll cards by hand).
-Historically, the fee has been set at Royal Mail's second class postage rate which at 11 September 2014 is £0.53, however the scale will say "second class post" as the rate is variable. - 4.
-In the absence of the NJC APT&C pay award, it is proposed to agree to increase the scale of fees and charges in line with any pay award granted for 2014/15 with effect from 1 April 2015.
+The scale of fees is revised each year in accordance with the annual National Joint Council APT & C pay award; the current fees will be increased in line with the NJC local government pay award for 2015/16 which has yet to be determined (as at 18 September 2015). - 3.
+In the absence of the NJC APT&C pay award, it is proposed to agree to increase the scale of fees and charges in line with any pay award granted for 2015/16 with effect from 1 April 2016.